 The shading shapes are then Grouped together (Control-G) and with a duplicate of the face base, I select both the group and the duplicate to create a Clipping Mask (Control-7).

 Now I add further darker shapes.
 These will use a darker shade of grey and will be smaller shapes.
 They'll then be set to Blending Mode Multiply, Opacity 5%.
 They'll be grouped together and then added to the clipping mask.

 Add highlights to the skin.
-These are done with transparent radial gradients, using an off-white colour.
+These are done with transparent Radial Gradients, using an off-white color.
 Gradients create a soft edge to the shapes, which make for a smoother transition in shadows and highlights.